 Accordingly, we identify and use the most reliable suppliers that can provide high quality products and services to the group within the constraints of Generali’s social and environmental guidelines.

-We follow Green Procurement standards when buying in goods and services, choosing those that have a lower impact on human health and the environment when compared to other products and services used for the same purpose.
+We follow Green Procurement standards when buying goods and services, choosing those that have a lower impact on human health and the environment when compared to other products and services used for the same purpose.

-- Providing guidelines and methodological support for the introduction of green procurement criteria
+- providing guidelines and methodological support for the introduction of green procurement criteria

-- Applying environmental assessment and qualification criteria
+- applying environmental assessment and qualification criteria